 The market and the requirements for scientific glassware have gradually evolved and the highly dynamic analytical and life sciences market is now characterized by its continuous drive for innovation.
 Time-to-market for applications has become more critical than ever given greater regulatory approval requirements and higher data volumes.
 At the same time, the need for accuracy, quality, and miniaturization has increased significantly.

 LouwersHanique anticipated the trend towards miniaturization by employing an innovative technique called selective laser-induced etching (SLE).
 This enables us to make 3D microstructures in fused silica (quartz) and borosilicate glass.
 These materials are very resistant to acids and bases, making them very suitable for the analytical and life science markets.
-Some of the many possibilities include creating optical patterns, and micro-assemblies.
+Combining SLE with other technologies enables us to manufacture a wide range of custom components, such as optical waveguides, CO2 laser devices and analytical instruments such as inductively coupled plasma mass spectroscopy (ICP) torches.

 The continuous and consistent use of Copy Exact and World Class Manufacturing principles, enables LouwersHanique to achieve tolerances and quality levels that cannot be achieved with traditional craftsmanship.
 Our vast experience of thermal processing, in combination with the latest technologies, ensure that we meet the most demanding requirements in terms of accuracy and consistent quality supported by SPC.